Orlando Lawyer Provides Dedicated Defense to Misdemeanor Charges

 It is often possible to seek reduction of a felony charge to a misdemeanor.
 For example, a charge of burglary may be plea-bargained down to trespassing.
 To give yourself the best chance of decreasing your exposure to heavy penalties, reach out to an experienced criminal defense attorney with the determination to fight on your behalf.

 A conviction for a misdemeanor crime can cost up to a year of your life and continue to hold you back even after you’ve served your time.
-If you face a misdemeanor charge, call The Law Offices of Tad A. Yates, P.A. at 407-608-7777 or contact us online to schedule your free consultation.
+If you face a misdemeanor charge, call The Law Offices of Tad A. Yates, P.A. at 407-608-7777 or contact us online to schedule a consultation.